A DualPI2 Module for Mahimahi: Behavioral Characterization and Cross-Platform Analysis

 To build intuition for DTW, we first consider a baseline approach using Euclidean Distance (ED).
 Let $X=(x_1, \dots,x_n)$ and $Y=(y_1, \dots,y_m)$ be two time series of length $n$ and $m$, where $x_i$ and $y_i$ represent the value of the considered metric at time step $i$ in traces $X$ and $Y$, respectively.
 ED is computed as the sum of the squared differences between corresponding elements in the two traces.
 However, this one-to-one comparison often fails for network traces.
 Fig.~\ref{fig:dtw-eucli-compare} illustrates such a case: two queue occupancy traces exhibit similar patterns but with temporal misalignments.

-Fig.~\ref{fig:dtw-eucli-compare}a shows the inflated ED due to these misalignments, while Fig.~\ref{fig:dtw-eucli-compare}b shows the DTW distance, which captures structural similarity even when traces are temporally misaligned, yielding a smaller and more meaningful distance than the ED.
+Fig.~\ref{fig:eucli} shows the inflated ED due to these misalignments, while Fig.~\ref{fig:dtw} shows the DTW distance, which captures structural similarity even when traces are temporally misaligned, yielding a smaller and more meaningful distance than the ED.
 Network traces may experience temporal dilation or contraction due to dynamic conditions like congestion, rate adaptation and system limitations.
 In our case, distortions may be caused by differences in scheduling behavior and timing granularity between Mahimahi and the Linux kernel.
 These effects cause otherwise similar traces to appear stretched or compressed in time.

 Unlike ED, which requires a strict point-to-point comparison, DTW allows one-to-many alignments between trace points.
 At a high level, DTW computes an optimal alignment (or \emph{warping path}) between the two sequences that minimizes a total cost.
 This cost is defined as the sum of absolute differences between aligned sample values along the computed alignment path.